openstack/diskimage-builder/README.md

 Images are built using a chroot and bind mounted /proc /sys and /dev.
 The goal of the image building process is to produce blank slate machines that have all the necessary bits to fulfill a specific purpose in the running of an Openstack
 cloud: e.g. a nova-compute node.
+Images produce either a filesystem image with a label of cloudimg-rootfs, or can be customised to produce disk images (but will still contain a filesystem labelled cloudimg-rootfs).

 An element is a particular set of code that alters how the image is built, or runs within the chroot to prepare the image.
 E.g. the local-config element